mvolkmann/blog/src/swift/why-swift.md

 In the example above, reading "marry spouse on" sounds correct, but reading "marry on spouse" does not.

+### Enums

+As stated earlier, enums are value types.
-Enums define a fixed set of values that instances can have, referred to as "cases".
+They define a fixed set of values that instances can have, referred to as "cases".
 Many programming languages support enums, but Swift takes the concept farther by allowing each case to have different associated data